Set goals for Self-Improvement in your Career

 Tips Tricks & Warnings

-- Remember, acknowledging your weakness, in a positive way can be important to you and a perspective employer.
+- Remember, acknowledging your weakness in a positive is important to a perspective employer.

 - Remember, you can honestly turn something that may be negative into a positive.